jrzb/WechatWoojuu/README.md

 ## Why we do this?
 - Help users to form the habit of recording daily expense
 - Enable expense data to provide meaningful feedback
-- Get hand wet for AI chat and data analysis
+- Get hands wet for ATI chat and data analysis

 ### screenshots
   ![](misc/comparision.jpg)  ![](misc/prediction.jpg) ![](misc/voiceinput.jpg)